|Values are valid only on day of printing.|

 Detecting drug abuse involving amphetamines, barbiturates, benzodiazepines, cocaine, ethanol, marijuana, opiates, and phencyclidine

 Testing begins with screening assays.
 If alcohol (ethanol) screen is positive, then the gas chromatography-flame ionization detector confirmation with quantification will be performed at an additional charge.
-If amphetamines, barbiturates, benzodiazepines, cocaine and metabolites, phencyclidine, or tetrahydrocannabinol metabolite screen is positive, then the gas chromatography-mass spectrometry confirmation with quantification will be performed at an additional charge.
-Opiates that screen positive will be quantified with liquid chromatography-tandem mass spectrometry at an additional charge.
+If barbiturates, benzodiazepines, cocaine and metabolites, phencyclidine, or tetrahydrocannabinol metabolite screen is positive, then the gas chromatography-mass spectrometry (GC-MS) confirmation with quantification will be performed at an additional charge.
+Amphetamines and opiates that screen positive will be quantified with liquid chromatography-tandem mass spectrometry (LC-MS/MS) at an additional charge.

 This assay was designed to screen for and confirm by gas chromatography-mass spectrometry (GC-MS), gas chromatography-flame ionization detection (GC-FID), or liquid chromatography-tandem mass spectrometry (LC-MS/MS) for the following drugs: